 Who uses it?

 The firm helped RosInvestCo, a UK subsidiary of distressed debt fund Elliot Associates, win a landmark investment treaty claim against the Russian government over the expropriation of its shares in Yukos Oil Company.
-The damages won were quite small – US$3.5 million – but it was the first time Russia had been held liable for its treatment of Yukos.
-(However, the award has recently been set aside by the Swedish courts.)
+The damages won were quite small – US$3.5 million – but it was the first time Russia had been held liable for its treatment of Yukos (however, the award was subsequently set aside by the Swedish courts).

 It was also the firm that Sweden’s state-owned power company Vattenfall turned to for the first-ever ICSID claim against Germany (as co-counsel with German firm Luther).
 The two firms have since been retained by Vattenfall for a new ICSID claim over Germany’s closure of nuclear power stations in the wake of the Fukushima crisis in Japan.

-The firm can’t talk about much of its commercial work, but it is reputed to be pretty successful.
+The firm can’t talk about much of its commercial work, but it is reputed to be fairly successful.
 In one public matter, the team helped Swedish mobile operator Tele2 defeat a US$728 million claim brought by a British Virgin Islands entity concerning an M&A transaction.
 The New York-seated ICDR arbitration ended in 2011 with the dismissal of all claims against Tele2 and a costs award of US$2 million in its favour.
-(The New York courts recently upheld the award.)
+The award was later upheld at the seat.

 With over 400 lawyers working out of offices in Sweden, Germany, Russia, China, Brussels and New York, Mannheimer Swartling is the largest law firm in the Nordic region and widely regarded as the most international of the Scandinavian firms.
 Our firm is regularly instructed on the region’s most prominent and complex financial and corporate law matters and the firm’s position on the market across all practice areas is frequently confirmed by rankings in the league tables and awards institutes.